Methylenetetrahydrofolate reductase deficiency: Prognosis

 Whether MTHFR deficiency has any effect at all on all-cause mortality is unclear.
 One Dutch study showed that the MTHFR mutation was more prevalent in younger individuals (36% relative to 30%), and found that elderly men with MTHFR had an elevated mortality rate, attributable to cancer.
 Among women, however, no difference in life expectancy was seen.
 More recently, however, a meta-analysis has shown that overall cancer rates are barely increased with an odds ratio of 1.07, which suggests that an impact on mortality from cancer is small or zero.

 Epidemiology

 The prevalence of 677T homozygosity varies with race.
 18-21% of Hispanics and Southern Mediterranean populations have this variant, as do 6-14% of North American Whites and <2% of Blacks living outside of Africa.

 The prevalence of the 1298C mutation is lower, at 4-12% for most tested populations.

-A study in 2000 had identified only 24 cases of severe MTHFR deficiency (from nonsense mutations) across the whole world.
+A study in 2000 had identified 24 mutations causing severe MTHFR deficiency worldwide.